 These methods include hardening java.io.ObjectInputStream class behavior by subclassing it, using in-place code randomization, and deploying ASLR (Address Space Layout Randomization), which randomizes memory addresses and allocates them in a dynamic manner.
 With ASLR, memory addresses are not static; each time an application commences deserialization, memory regions and stack pointers are given new base addresses.

-Developers should be aware, however, that US CERT (the United States Computer Emergency Readiness Team) has just issued a warning about a previously unknown vulnerability in ASRL.
+US CERT (the United States Computer Emergency Readiness Team) has just issued a warning about a previously unknown vulnerability in ASRL.
+Developers should be aware that.
 It recommends applying a temporary fix until a patch is released.

 To find out whether your application is susceptible to an insecure deserialization attack and to deploy effective mitigation solutions, schedule a Kiuwan Code Security demo today.
 At Kiuwan, protecting your company from an Equifax-type breach is our first priority.

 Have a look at our OWASP Top 10 2017 posts: